psysrc/blip/docs/design_ecosystem.md

     style parser fill:#555,color:#fff,stroke:#333
 ```

-You can use IR Mode with the `--ir` flag to see the BlipIR of a Blip program.
+You can run `blip` in IR Mode with the `--ir` flag to see the BlipIR of a Blip program.
 BlipIR code is an Abstract Syntax Tree (AST) encoded in JSON.

 BlipIR and the Blip parser are used for both transpiling and direct interpretation.